 Armor Holds the Second Line of Defense

-An armored pair of AGVSPORT 8000 Motorcycle Jean.
+An armored pair of AGVSPORT 8000 Motorcycle Jean ( on Amazon ).
 It may look like ordinary jeans to the layman, but the fabric is a mix of high-tensile materials, including mesh, and denim while the inside reveals that there is more to it than meets the eye.
 EN 1621-1 CE armor typically goes to the knee, hip, and thigh areas, which are the most likely contact points if you should dump the bike.

 After the choice of material, there is armor, which might be built into the apparel or worn externally as strap-ons.
 Premium motorcycle pants come with respectable quality of armor, but you can always swap them out for better replacement pieces if they’re somewhat worthless.